 Additionally, when endowment funds or outside scholarships are made available, our office is often asked to rank students by financial need.
 Without a completed FAFSA on file, your application cannot be considered.

-The 2013-2014 FAFSA, to be used for the current academic year of 2013-2014 with completed 2012 taxes, will continue to be available on the FAFSA website until June 30, 2014.
+NOTE: The 2014-2015 FAFSA, to be used for the current academic year of 2014-2015 with completed 2013 taxes, will continue to be available on the FAFSA website until June 30, 2015.
 Be sure to select the appropriate FAFSA form for completion.
 If you are uncertain which form should be completed, please contact the Luther Seminary Financial Aid office.

 As part of the FAFSA, you will be asked to provide the school code of the school(s) that you would like to receive your FAFSA information.
 Luther Seminary's federal school code is G02357.
 Clicking on the banner below will link you to the FAFSA website